Frequently Asked Questions

 “A pupil is not above his teacher; but everyone, after he has been fully trained, will be like his teacher” Luke 6:40.

 Yes, you may cancel at any time.
-If you use Paypal, you may simply login to your Paypal account and cancel the subscription there.
-If you use a credit card, please contact Cancel@SchoolhouseTeachers.com to cancel the payments for you.
+Please contact Cancel@SchoolhouseTeachers.com to cancel the payments.
 You can also click the chat button in the bottom right of your screen to cancel with a chat representative.

 (FYI: Current members are locked in at their current rate as long as they keep their membership.
 We would hate for you to cancel it now and decide later to come back and have to pay more.)

 A. Absolutely!
 You can join SchoolhouseTeachers.com from anywhere in the world where you have Internet access and the ability to pay the monthly membership fees through PayPal.
 We want your ideas, too!
 You’ll find we have teachers on the site from the US, Canada, Australia, Wales, South Africa, and England.
 Note: International memberships are subject to applicable legal restrictions in respective countries.

 A. Yes, you can use SchoolhouseTeachers.com on your Apple and Android devices or any other electronic tablet that allows Internet browsing.
 To login on your phone, you need to first switch to 'desktop', then login with your email address and password, then switch back to 'mobile'.
 Your back issues of the magazine may also be viewed on an app.
 Download the Apple app here: http://itunes.apple.com/us/app/the-old-schoolhouse-magazine/id495989438?mt=8 or the Android app here: https://play.google.com/store/apps/details?id=com.texterity.android.HomeSchoolMagazine.

 A. You can easily find the expiration date of your subscription by clicking on Member Dashboard on the top gray menu.
 If you have any questions, please contact customer service CustomerService@TheOldSchoolhouse.com or drop us a note in the chat box.